itsee-birmingham/NT_Manuscripts_TEI_Schema/README.md

 ----------------

 These are the schema files that are used to validate our transcriptions.
-The schema currently comply with version 1.6 of the IGNTP transcription guidelines.
+The schema currently comply with version 1.6 of the IGNTP transcription guidelines available at http://epapers.bham.ac.uk/4301/.
 The files included in the repository are:

 * TEI-NTMSS.odd - this is the TEI *One Document Does it All* format. it is the file that must be uploaded into Roma if the schema ever need to be changed.
 * TEI-NTMSS.rng - this is a RelaxNG schema in XML syntax which is the easiest way to validate transcriptions in Oxygen.